b-suryaraj/Online-Calculator/README.md

 # Online-Calculator
-This is a simple online calculator website, made using basic html and css.
+This is a simple online calculator website, made using basic html, css and javascript.